ISUgenomics/bioinformatics-workbook/dataWrangling/R/visualize-gaps-in-genomes.md

 # Visualize Gaps in Assemblies

-The scaffold-level assemblies usually contain gaps and it is very important measure to know how big and widespread these gaps are to evaluate quality of an assembly.
+The scaffold-level assemblies usually contain gaps and it is very important know how big and widespread these gaps are in order to evaluate the quality of an assembly.
 Here, in this tutorial, we will examine few publicly available maize genomes and plot the gaps in them.

 ## Dataset